masjadaan/TechSecurityArticles/Linux/HijackingSharedLibraries/HijackingSharedLibraries.md

 - `-c`: Compiles the code without linking.
 - `-o`: Specifies the output file name.

-### Create the Shared Library
+### Creating the Shared Library

-After compliation is done, we need to create the shared library.
+After compilation is done, we need to create the shared library.
 This is done by using the `-shared` parameter to tell `gcc` we’re creating a shared library from our object file.
 We then specify an output file again, this time with the name `libhax.so`

 ```sh
 gcc -shared mylibrary.o -o libmylibrary.so